ethan-nx/yolodice-validator/README.md

 ## Installation

 The validator does not depend on any gems.
 It's only necessare to get the validator's code to use it.
+Alternatively you can install it as a gem.
+It will then install it's own executable, `yolodice-validator` in the system.

+### Using a gem from RubyGems

+    gem install yolodice-validator

 ### By cloning the git repo